List of Monster Musume characters: Suu

-In Chapter 54, The President of Black Lily Innovations (see below) states that slimes "are a species that split up over and over...Apparently [dividing] into nutrient and gathering individual slimes.
+In Chapter 54, the President of Black Lily Innovations states that slimes "are a species that split up over and over...Apparently [dividing] into nutrient and gathering individual slimes.
 Then their strengths and experiences are mixed to produce further offspring.
-They keep dividing to produce stronger individual slimes [and that] even amongst other slimes...Suu has gained an extraordinary amount of experience."
-He goes on to say that if Suu were ever to be absorbed by another slime, "Most likely...Suu would be broken down...Everything unique about Suu will be absorbed and she'll be gone."
+They keep dividing to produce stronger individual slimes "[and that]" even amongst other slimes...Suu has gained an extraordinary amount of experience."
+He goes on to say that if Suu were ever to be absorbed by another slime, "Most likely...Suu would be broken down...Everything unique about Suu will be absorbed, and she'll be gone."

 Suu proves her devotion to Kimihito when she battles a giant-sized slime that had escaped from Black Lily's custody and taken on a humanoid form similar to hers.
-After absorbing another liminal's royal jelly, Suu herself grows to giant-size and wins the battle with some help from Kimihito and Rachnera, but when Kimihito is absorbed inside the other slime, Suu sacrifices herself to save him.
-However, before she can be completely absorbed, Kimihito is able to (in a totally unique fashion) save and rescue her core, which contains everything that makes Suu herself, including her consciousness and personality; since then, she has been returned to her usually sized form.
+After absorbing another liminal's royal jelly, Suu herself grows to giant size and wins the battle with some help from Kimihito and Rachnera.
+Still, when the other slime absorbs Kimihito, Suu sacrifices herself to save him.
+However, before she can be completely absorbed, Kimihito saves and rescues her core, which contains everything that makes Suu herself, including her consciousness and personality.
+Since then, she has returned to her usual size.

-In Yoshino Origuchi's light novel Monster Girls on the Job (2020, Seven Seas Entertainment, ISBN 978-1-64827-559-3), Suu gets a job as a nurse along with Lala and Doppel at a liminal-specific hospital as part of the new Interspecies Cultural Exchange Work Program.
+In Yoshino Origuchi's light novel "Monster Girls on the Job" (2020, Seven Seas Entertainment, ISBN 978-1-64827-559-3), Suu gets a job as a nurse along with Lala and Doppel at a liminal-specific hospital as part of the new Interspecies Cultural Exchange Work Program.
 She proves surprisingly adept at massage and chiropractic therapy.

 She refers to Kimihito as Master (マスター, Masutā).